Lalla Ward: Doctor Who

-She was the second actress to play the Time Lord Romana in Doctor Who.
+She was the second actress to play the Time Lady Romana in Doctor Who.
 After a guest appearance as Princess Astra in the Doctor Who story The Armageddon Factor in 1979, Ward was chosen to replace Mary Tamm, who had decided against continuing in the role.
-She appeared in all of Season 17's stories and then her character was written out in the third to last story of Season 18 in the story entitled Warriors' Gate.
+She appeared in all of Season 17's stories and then her character was written out in the fifth story of Season 18 entitled Warriors' Gate.

 After Doctor Who, she appeared in the TV movie Schoolgirl Chums (1982), and The Jeweller's Shop and The Rehearsal on stage.
 Ward decided to end her acting career after marrying Richard Dawkins.
 However, she has since reprised the character of Romana in the 1993 charity special Dimensions in Time, the 2003 webcast version of Shada, and in several Doctor Who and Gallifrey audio plays produced by Big Finish Productions.
 She also played the 'Mistress' opposite John Leeson's 'K-9' in two audio plays from BBV.
 In addition, she has appeared at a number of Doctor Who conventions and related special events.
-In November 2013 she appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.
+In November 2013, she appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.